hynesconnor/458_report/README.md

 where it becomes cluttered.
 To contrast this light basemap, they chose two bright colors to represent their data.
 These colors are a bright orange and a deep blue.
-The map also determines the intensity of the line colors using a heatmap, where areas that have a high concentration of datapoints are represented by brighter, less opaque version of the base color.
+The map also determines the intensity of the line colors using a heatmap, where areas that have a high concentration of data points are represented by brighter, less opaque version of the base color.
 This follows good visual design practices as it ensures that data is accurately represented, even when areas become crowded.
 Overall, the map is rather simple which does a